Universal Thermodynamic Uncertainty Relation in Non-Equilibrium Dynamics: Abstract

 \section{Abstract}

 We derive a universal thermodynamic uncertainty relation (TUR) that applies to an arbitrary observable in a general Markovian system.
-The generality of our result allows us to make two findings: (1) for an arbitrary out-of-equilibrium system, the imbalance between the entropy production and the \textit{degree of non-stationarity} is required to bound the strength of a thermodynamic current; (2) by removing the antisymmetric constraint on observables, the TUR in physics and a fundamental inequality in theoretical finance can be unified in a single framework.
+The generality of our result allows us to make two findings: (1) for an arbitrary out-of-equilibrium system, both the entropy production and the \textit{degree of non-stationarity} are required to tightly bound the strength of a thermodynamic current; (2) by removing the antisymmetric constraint on observables, the TUR in physics and a fundamental inequality in theoretical finance can be unified in a single framework.

 \textit{Introduction}.
 Nature is rife with nonequilibrium phenomena such as expansion of the universe \cite{Kawasaki_1999, berges2015nonequilibrium, berges2004prethermalization}, relaxation dynamics of condensed matter systems \cite{polkovnikov2011colloquium, kamenev2011field}, interactions in ecological systems \cite{rohde2006nonequilibrium} and biological processes in living creatures \cite{fang2020nonequilibrium, wang2015landscape}.
 Nonequilibrium phenomena are not exclusive to natural sciences.
-The financial market is also a far-from-equilibrium system, with its complex dynamics arising from interactions between a large number of investors in the market \cite{lux2009applications, samanidou2007agent}.
+The financial market is also a far-from-equilibrium system, with its complex dynamics arising from interactions among a large number of investors in the market \cite{lux2009applications, samanidou2007agent, dinis2020phase}.
 The learning dynamics of deep neural networks is also regarded as an important nonequilibrium phenomenon \cite{saxe2013exact, baity2018comparing, zhiyi2021distributional, liu2021noise}.
 With such a wide range of applications, one naturally wonders what common features, if any, could be shared by all of these heterogeneous systems.
-Only after knowing what is shared across all nonequilibrium phenomena could we understand what is unique to each individual field and hope to unify nonequilibrium phenomena in different fields of natural and social sciences.
+Only after knowing what is shared across all nonequilibrium phenomena can we understand what is unique to each individual field and hope to unify nonequilibrium phenomena in different fields of natural and social sciences.
 This work studies the common features shared among various nonequilibrium problems and establishes a universal thermodynamic uncertainty relation applicable to general nonequilibrium dynamics.